interledger/rfcs/00XX-bilateral-transfer-protocol/00XX-bilateral-transfer-protocol.md

 is running your plugin.

 In lots of scenarios, we don't have an underlying ledger that's fast enough to do every ILP payment on-ledger.
-BTP can be used in these cases as long as the two parties trust one another (up to a limit).
-If their trust limit is high enough, they can transact without settling on an underlying ledger at all.
+If two parties want to transact, they can send transfers directly to one another with BTP.
+BTP requires that the two parties trust one another (up to a limit) for funds that have not yet been settled on the underlying ledger.
+If their trust limit is high enough, the two parties can transact without settling on an underlying ledger at all.

-Currently, this case is handled by [ILP Plugin Virtual], which uses [Plugin RPC] as its ledger protocol.
-JSON messages are passed back and forth to perform transfers and send quote requests.
-Custom JSON messages can be added to extend the Plugin RPC messages, just like sub-protocols can be added to BTP.

-Because the use case for a bilateral ledger protocols is so ubiquitous, the BTP has been designed to be efficient, and friendly to re-implementation.
+Because we believe the use case for a bilateral ledger protocols is so ubiquitous, the BTP has been designed to be efficient to transmit and friendly to re-implement.

 ### Scope

 BTP manages conditional transfers, messaging requests, result/error reporting, and carries sub-protocols (sometimes called side-protocols) for extensibility.
 You can use ILP without using BTP.
+BTP is not a ledger in itself, but it is a ledger-layer protocol in the [ILP architecture] because it handles local transfers.

 BTP is intended to be a well-suited solution so that a new bilateral ledger protocol doesn't need to exist for every new use case.
-It also includes functionality which is common between many different ledger types, making it a good place to start from when creating a new protocol.
+It also includes functionality which is common between many different ledger types, making it a good place to start from when creating a new bilateral protocol for transfering value.

 This document describes the flow and data format that BTP uses, but not sub-protocols.
-Sub-protocols include functionality like ledger metadata, balance, automated settlement, and dispute resolution.
+Sub-protocols include optional functionality like ledger metadata, balance, automated settlement, and dispute resolution.
 Some protocols are documented on [the wiki page].
 They are carried in the protocol data of BTP packets.

 The BTP packet format is described exactly in the [BTP ASN.1 spec].